Nicceboy/python-markdown-generator/README.md

 Python 3.7+ is required.

-You can install latest version from the Git by using pip:
+You can install latest version from the GitHub by using pip:
 ```shell
 pip3 install git+https://github.com/Nicceboy/python-markdown-generator
 ```